osenn15/DS202-Final-Project/README.md

-the proportion of those with diabetes when looking at those that eat fruit and/or vegetables compared with those who don’t, we can see from the plot that there is a much more noticeable difference in the proportion of those with diabetes between the two physical activity groups.
+the proportion of those with diabetes when looking at those that eat fruit and/or vegetables compared with those who don’t, we can see from the plot that there is a much more noticeable difference in the proportion of those with diabetes between those who are physically active and those who are not.
 This suggests that physical activity could potentially have a bigger impact on diabetes than diet does.
-The next graph looks at how diet and physical activity affect each other and their relationship together with diabetes status.
+The next graph looks at the relationship between diet, physical activity and diabetes together.

 ``` r
 health_data %>% mutate(